 Jessie has a full on junkie meltdown on caffeine pills.

-The boys use Fake ID cards to sneak into an over 18 club and Zack gives a girl his phone number.
-Of course she calls as soon as he's gone from the house and just as his mother is in his room.
+The boys use fake ID cards to sneak into an over 18 club and Zack gives a girl his phone number.
+Of course, she calls as soon as he's gone from the house and just as his mother is in his room.

 The Cast Showoff: Some episodes let Mario Lopez show off drumming and wrestling skills.
 Not to mention his dancing skills.
 And his bod.

 The Cheerleader: Both lampshaded and subverted.
 Jessie is reluctant to join the squad because she thinks cheerleading is not for smart girls.
 Lisa and Kelly are not pleased.
+Lisa herself is the closest to a straight example the show has but she is still a nice person who cares about the squad.

 Chuck Cunningham Syndrome: All the characters from the original Good Morning, Miss Bliss series, with the exception of Zack, Screech, Lisa, and Mr. Belding.
-Within the main show itself, all characters not a main character or Mr. Tuttle, including but not limited to Jessie's step brother, Kelly's younger sister, and Slater's sister.
+Within the main show itself, all characters not a main character or Mr. Tuttle, including but not limited to Jessie's stepbrother, Kelly's younger sister, and Slater's sister.
 They're assumed to have been lost in the Saved by the Bell Bermuda triangle.

 The New Class had several characters outright disappear.
 Scott (the original lead) may be the most notable example.